Tips for Keeping Your Pet

 Once in the shelter, all animals receive both a health and behavior assessment to determine their needs both in the shelter and in a new home.
 Admission into HSSV is not a guarantee that your animal will go up for adoption.
 If they cannot be adopted out through our adoption program, every attempt is made to find the animal a home either through one of HSSV’s rescue group or shelter partners.

 If your animal is not a candidate for our adoption programs and cannot be placed with another organization due to either medical or behavioral issues, you may choose to be notified.
-To find out more about your post-surrender options, please talk with our Intake team.
+To find out more about your post-surrender options, please talk with our Community Services team.

 HSSV does not place any time limits on an animal’s stay with our organization once it is made available for adoption!
 Provided the animal stays healthy, animals will be available for adoption until a new home is found, even if that takes days, weeks, or months.